 Starting in fall 2012, Bossier Parish Community College began offering the Associate of Science in Engineering that articulates to Louisiana Tech University.

 The Division of Technology, Engineering, and Mathematics at BPCC is proud to have several articulation agreements with Northwestern State University.
 These agreements outline the classes from BPCC that will transfer to the following NSU Bachelor's degree programs:

 The Division of Technology, Engineering, and Mathematics at BPCC was proud to sign an articulation agreement with the College of Engineering at University of Louisiana Lafayette (ULL) on March 1, 2014.
 This agreement shows the classes from BPCC that ULL will accept into their Bachelor's degree in Chemical Engineering, Civil engineering, Electrical and Computer Engineering, Mechanical Engineering, or Petroleum Engineering.

 All six of the Cyber Information Technology Division degree programs articulate to University of Maryland University Collegein a complete 2+2 agreement.

 The articulation agreement was signed on October 1, 2010 and guarantees that any student in a Cyber Information Technology degree program will be able to matriculate smoothly into University of Maryland University College.

-The division collaborates to offer courses for the Cyber Innovation Center and it's company affiliates.
-Currently we are offering courses in for the National Guard in network security.
+The division collaborates to offer courses for the Cyber Innovation Center and its company affiliates.